timharek/timharek.no/content/blog/2023-01-22-deno-is-great.md

 ## What is Deno?

 [Deno][deno] is a secure alternative to [Node.js][nodejs].
-Scratch that, Deno is a easy to understand JavaScript runtime with batteries included!
+Scratch that, Deno is an easy to understand JavaScript runtime with batteries included!
 You install dependencies once, globally, no `package.json` and TypeScript is available out of the box!
 It's fast, it uses Chrome's V8 JavaScript engine which means it has the same features as a browser.
 And there's so much more!